piavW/BootcampNotes/notesJS.md

 The problem is that the Processor - CPU - processes one thing at the time, it won't do the next thing before it's done with the thing it's doing, this creates a que and your program waits until it's finished, - this is **synchronous programming**.

 With **asynchronous programming** we execute more than one action/function at the same time.
-We have not stopping-actions.
+We have no stopping-actions.

 This allows multiple things to happen at the same time, when you start a blocking action, the program will carry on.
 When the action is finished, the program will be notified and will get access to the results.

-Asynchronous code is much faster than synchronous code (we're talking miliseconds), your code is cleaning, the user experience is better.
+Asynchronous code is much faster than synchronous code (we're talking miliseconds), your code is cleaner, the user experience is better.

 Solutions for async-code
 - callbacks (outdated now)